pingidentity/pipeline-example-application/README.md

 - [dvlint](https://github.com/pingidentity/dvlint) - for Davinci flow linting
 - [trivy](https://github.com/aquasecurity/trivy) - for security scanning

-> Note - The last three tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks are not passed.
-It is recommended to install these tools locally to ensure that the pipeline will pass when changes are pushed.
+> Note - The last three tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
+Installing these tools locally and running `make devcheck` before committing changes should ensure that the pipeline will pass when changes are pushed.

 <!-- TODO - Review Required Permissions-->
 > Note - For PingOne, meeting these requirements means you should have credentials for a worker app residing in the "Administrators" environment that has organization-level scoped roles.
 For DaVinci, you should have credentials for a user in a non-"Administrators" environment that is part of a group specifically intended to be used by command-line tools or APIs with environment-level scoped roles.